env.dev

 Encrypted files in Git (git-crypt, SOPS)

+Alternative — only if you really must keep secrets in Git.
 If you need secrets versioned alongside code, encrypt them before committing. git-crypt transparently encrypts files on push and decrypts on pull.
-Mozilla SOPS encrypts individual values within YAML/JSON files, making diffs readable.
+SOPS encrypts individual values within YAML/JSON files, making diffs readable.
+Both add GPG/age key management to your onboarding checklist; lose a key and you lose access to every file ever encrypted with it.

 git-crypt